Dishmaster M2000 Century - Manual

 - Unscrew the detergent tank from the lid, empty any remaining detergent solution, rinse the tank.

 - Fill the tank with warm water, add four tablespoons liquid detergent, gently stir to thoroughly mix the detergent into the water.

 - Return the tank to its place beneath the sink.

 Before you refill the tank is a perfect time to back flush.
 Over time, detergent can congeal in the components and deteriorate the performance of your Dishmaster.
-This is especially likely if your detergent to water ratio is mixed stronger than recommended or if you use a detergent with a lotion additive.
+This is especially likely if your detergent to water ratio is mixed stronger than recommended, you use a detergent with a lotion additive, or you use soap rather than detergent.
 Perform the quick back flush routine each time before refilling the tank to keep your Dishmaster in top working condition.Use the Wand

 - Turn on the water and adjust the volume and temperature as desired.